tonibois/cook/README.md

 Based on The next UML Class diagram ![A test image](static/description/cook.png)

-## After installing the module set security settings
+### After installing the module set security settings:

+To see the module on the menu, you must first set Access Rights to the models

 1. Go to --> Developer mode --> Technical --> Acces Rights
 2. Set the next permissions ![set_permiss](static/description/set_AR.png)

-## Features:
+### Features:

 + Computation of calories based on protein/fat/carbohydrates and amount of food
 + List of recipes
 + List of ingredients
-+ List of steps
++ List of instructions
-+ Translation languages: Spanish and Catalan
++ Translation languages available: Spanish and Catalan